dbarenholz/site/_pages/server.md

 toc: false
 ---

-I have my own server (it really is just another computer running ubuntu-server), and host my own services.
+I have my own server (it really is just another computer running `ubuntu-server` as operating system), and host my own services.
 This is a hobby of mine, and is always a work in progress.
 In the table below you can find the list of services I eventually want to run.
-If there is a link, then it is running; otherwise it is still on my todolist.
+If there is a link, then it is running; otherwise it is still on my list of things to setup.
-Feel free to contact me if you have questions about how I host these services with `docker-compose`.
+Feel free to contact me if you have questions about how I host these services with `docker-compose` and `nginx`.

 | Service                                                         | Usage                                  | Link                                           |
 |-----------------------------------------------------------------|----------------------------------------|------------------------------------------------|